Guidelines for Data Security

 Respond to requests for information about students in accordance with FERPA.

-Report any fraudulent attempts to obtain customer information to management, who then report the attempt to the appropriate law enforcement agencies.
+Report any fraudulent attempts to obtain customer information to email@example.com and appropriate management.

 Security Concerns for PDF Reports on Firestone